jefftriplett/jefftriplett.github.io/_drafts/how-do-i-test-1000-objects-in-django/index.md

 My go-to library of choice for creating test data or more commonly called fixtures in Django tests is [`Model Bakery`](https://github.com/model-bakers/model_bakery).

 With Model Bakery, you can pass it a Django model or a Django model reference, and Bakery will create an object based on that model type.
-This fully baked object included valid test data so that each field has the right type of data in it.
+This fully baked object includes valid test data so that each required field has the right type of data it needs.

 Here is an example, based on their [docs](https://model-bakery.readthedocs.io/en/latest/basic_usage.html#basic-usage):